 Signs of Diet and Beverage Habits

 Diet leaves some of the most visible evidence on teeth.
-Over time, coffee and tea drinkers often develop gradual staining along the enamel, especially near the gumline.
+Over time, coffee and tea drinkers often develop gradual enamel staining, especially near the gumline.
 While these drinks are common and widely enjoyed in everyday life, their acidity and pigments can accumulate and discolor your smile.
-Dentists also watch for signs of other acidic beverages like soda, sports drinks, or citrus juices.
-Frequent exposure to acids can soften enamel and create smooth, slightly worn surfaces on the teeth.
+Dentists also watch for signs of other acidic beverages, such as soda, sports drinks, or citrus juices.
+Frequent exposure to acids can soften enamel, creating smooth, slightly worn tooth surfaces.
 Over time, this erosion may increase sensitivity or make teeth appear thinner.

-Recognizing these patterns allows your dentist to recommend enamel-protection strategies, like rinsing with water after acidic drinks or adjusting brushing timing.
+Recognizing these patterns allows your dentist to recommend enamel-protection strategies, such as rinsing with water after acidic drinks or adjusting your brushing timing.

 Physical Habits That Affect Your Teeth

 Certain habits also leave recognizable marks.
 Nail biting, for instance, can chip or flatten the edges of the front teeth.
-Additionally, the pressure from constantly biting down on hard objects can stress the jaw joint.
+Additionally, the pressure from repeatedly biting hard objects can strain the jaw joint.
 Another common habit is teeth grinding, or bruxism.
-Dentists are often alerted to bruxism via flattened chewing surfaces, tiny enamel fractures, or worn edges on teeth.
+Dentists are often alerted to bruxism by flattened chewing surfaces, tiny enamel fractures, or worn tooth edges.
 Some patients also develop jaw tenderness or headaches from chronic nighttime clenching.

 Identifying these patterns early helps dentists recommend habit changes and preventive or restorative treatments based on your specific needs.